jcarrots/Parallel-RK4/README.md

 # Parallel RK4 implementations

-This repository showcases several implementations of the classical fourth‑order Runge–Kutta (RK4) method for solving ordinary differential equations.
+This repository has several implementations of the classical fourth‑order Runge–Kutta (RK4) method for solving ordinary differential equations.
 Each version explores a different parallelization strategy—ranging from single-threaded C++ to hybrid MPI + CUDA—to highlight how algorithm structure and hardware capabilities affect performance.

 ## Implementations
 - `rk4_serial.cpp` — baseline single-threaded solver for correctness and reference timing.